cilium/tetragon/contrib/tetragon-rthooks/docs/demo.md

 ```

 In many situations, you would want the hook to keep running even if tetragon is
 not.
-Doing so, will allow you to configure a class of pods that can only run if tetragon is availble.
+Doing so, will allow you to configure a class of pods that can only run if tetragon is available.

 To uninstall the hook, you can install the following daemonset: